 Details: Riders can be either a credit or a charge depending on the market conditions and are set by the Alberta Utilities Commission.

-Pays for: Use of municipal land for natural gas equipment or the right to be the exclusive distributor for an area.
+Pays for: Use of municipal land for electricity or natural gas equipment or the right to be the exclusive distributor for an area.

-Details: This fee is collected by natural gas companies but is set by municipalities.
-Municipal Franchise Fees fall under the Municipal Government Act, and can be based on a percentage of the energy or the delivery charge.
+Details: This fee is collected by electricity or natural gas companies but is set by municipalities and can be based on a percentage of the energy or the delivery charge.

 Similar to other service providers, your bill can include charges that help pay for costs associated with your account.